wernerth94/A-Cross-Domain-Benchmark-for-Active-Learning/doc/rebuttal.md

 The proposed metric of average ranking may not be a convenient/intuitive metric for benchmarks.
 Specifically, whenever a new algorithm is introduced, the scores of every algorithm will change.
 Moreover, practitioners are generally interested in either accuracy or label-efficiency (number of labels needed to reach a certain accuracy).
 The adopted metric does not capture any of these quantities directly.
 In some cases, entropy, badge and margin may all perform very similarly in accuracy/label-efficiency but remains stable in their relative ranking.
 The metric in this paper would significantly penalize the algorithms that perform relatively worse, which does not give an accurate quantification in the actual performance of the algorithms themselves.
 ```
-We fully agree with the reviewer that accuracy scores need to be reported for any classification problem that is not severely imbalanced.
+We fully agree with the reviewer that accuracy scores need to be reported for any classification problem.
 We have all accuracy scores in Appendix K, including standard deviations and the amount of wins per algorithm.
-We would like to point out that our benchmark aggregrates results from different datasets, from which we cannot simply average the accuracies to display them in a table, etc.
+We would like to point out that our benchmark aggregrates results from different datasets, which we cannot be done by simply averaging the accuracies to display them in a table, etc.
 For a fair comparison, we rely on the paired-t-test, which the Critical-Difference-Diagrams conveniently provide.
-Lastly, we have been unable to include a second results table besides Table 3 within the page limit.
+Lastly, we have been unable to include a second results table besides Table 3 within the page limit and therefore located our accuracy values in the Appendix.
 ```

 An interesting finding in LabelBench is imbalanced active learning algorithms like GALAXY performs significantly better on imbalanced datasets.
 Since most of the language and tabular datasets are imbalanced, it would be interesting to see how such algorithms perform.
 The conclusion that "entropy sampling" or "margin sampling" is the best may not be entirely accurate.
 ```
 We omitted information about class imbalance for our datasets, as we did not focus on that aspect.
 However, both our text, and 2 out of 3 tabular datasets are imbalanced by nature.
 Implementing GALAXY and discussing results along this dimension as well is a great suggestion.
-Since testing GALAXY on our entire benchmark is a significant computational effort, we only provide preliminary experiments on the TopV2 dataset.
+Since testing GALAXY on our entire benchmark is a significant computational effort, we can only provide experiments on the TopV2 dataset for this rebuttal (doc/img/micro_dna).
+However, GALAXY is indeed the top performing algorithm on the unbalanced TopV2 dataset.
+We thank the reviewer for this valuable addition to the benchmark and will fully incorporate GALAXY for the paper ready version.
 ```